variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] make a shortcut to declare transitions for many from states at once
     addTransition({ from = { "a", "b", "c", to = "d", condition = function () return true end}})

+[ ] Regression: I seem to be able to fire multiple blasts again?
+[ ] bug: I can mash shoot to release a constant stream of blasts

 ### Shooting ###

 [x] We are losing collisions: sometimes I will shoot twice, and only one collision will